 About 6% of men and 0.4% of women have deuteranopia in the United States.

-The word “deuteranomaly” comes from the Greek words deutero, meaning second or double, and anomalia, meaning anomaly or abnormality.
-The name means that this form of color vision deficiency is caused by an abnormality in one of the cones in the retina that are sensitive to green light but not red light.
+The word “deuteranomaly” comes from Greek.
+Deutero means second or double.
+And, anomalia means anomaly or abnormality.
+The name means that this type of color vision deficiency is caused by an abnormality in one of the cones in the retina.
+The cones are sensitive to green light but not red light.

 Deuteranopia (green absence)